Do you suffer from red, swollen, and bleeding gums? Bleeding gums are a sign of gum disease and can also point to a number of other health problems.

 Don’t wait to see a dentist if you regularly experience bleeding gums.
 Remember, bleeding gums are a common sign of gum disease and a number of other health issues that are critical to address quickly.

-To find out more about the causes, prevention and treatment of bleeding gums call our Cambridge dentist office at 1-519-620-7474 or book your appointment online with Country Dental today.
+To find out more about the causes, prevention and treatment of bleeding gums talk to our dentists in Toronto, Cambridge, and Fergus.